BrinchEbsen/AHT_MultiPlayer/README.md

 * Debug information can be toggled when player 1 holds dpad-down.

 ### Dolphin Netplay
-The Netplay feature in the Dolphin Emulator can be used to play with people online, as long as they have the same mod installed.
+The Netplay feature in the Dolphin Emulator can be used to play with people online, as long as they have the same version of the mod installed.
 For details on how to set it up or additional troubleshooting, see [Dolphin's official guide](https://dolphin-emu.org/docs/guides/netplay-guide/).

 Netplay will only detect games based on ID, so if you have both the unmodded and modded version of the game in the list, it may pick the wrong one.
 Set up your paths to only include the modded version of the game to fix this.